robert-abela/kfsensor-logparser/README.md

 Below is a small description of how this library can be used after it is imported:

-Step 1.
-Parse a log file
+1. Parse a log file
-Step 2.
-Run a filter to keep only the events that match the given filter Step 3.
-Remove other elements form the list of filtered events (optional) Step 4.
-Look for bursts in the list (optional)
+2. Run a filter to keep only the events that match the given filter
+3. Remove other elements form the list of filtered events (optional)
+4. Look for bursts in the list (optional)
-Step 5.
-Print events
+5. Print events

 Step 1.
 Parse a log file
 -------------------------